Snap stock price tanks in a warning sign for social media investors: Here’s what happening

 The wild growth that Snapchat and other social media companies enjoyed during the lockdown phase of the COVID pandemic is looking farther and farther in the rearview mirror.

-Shares of Snap Inc. are tumbling in pre-market trading on Friday after the company reported disappointing financial results, missing second-quarter estimates on earnings and revenue, and showing signs of flatlining user growth in North America and Europe.
+Shares of Snap Inc. are tumbling in premarket trading on Friday after the company reported disappointing financial results, missing second-quarter estimates on earnings and revenue, and showing signs of flatlining user growth in North America and Europe.

 Snap reported a loss per share of 2 cents, compared to a consensus estimate of 1 cent cited by CNBC.
 Revenue for the quarter was $1.11 billion, compared to expectations of $1.14 billion, which were already modest.
 Snap’s average revenue per user was flat at $3.20, far lower than its peak of $4.06 in the fourth quarter of last year.